kfrey-idm/emod-api/README.md

 To build the documentation locally, do the following:

 1. Create and activate a venv.
-2. Navigate to the root directory of the repo and enter the following
+2. Navigate to the root directory of the repo.
     ```
-    pip install -r requirements.txt
-    cd docs
-    pip install -r requirements.txt
-    cd ..
-    pip install -e .
+    python -mpip install .[docs]
     ```

 ## Dependencies